simpler-env/SimplerEnv/README.md

 #### Asset missing errors and MS2_ASSET_DIR environment variable

-If you are not running scripts under the `ManiSkill2_real2sim` directory, but you create a ManiSkill2 environment in the script, then some asset missing errors might be reported.
+If you are not running scripts under the `ManiSkill2_real2sim` directory, but in the script, you need to create a ManiSkill2 environment, then some asset missing errors might be reported.
 In this case, please make sure this environment variable is set:

 ```
 export MS2_ASSET_DIR={path_to_ManiSkill2_real2sim}/data